giantswarm/docs/src/content/getting started/configure-and-provision-your-first-workload-cluster/_index.md

 ---
-title: Configure and provision your first workload cluster
+title: Create a workload cluster and install applications
 linkTitle: Provision your first workload cluster
 description: Experience the steps to configure and provision your first workload cluster using the platform API.
 weight: 40